 (3) Family Law Rules 2.02(1) and 12.02 are to be treated as providing that a person required under the rule to exchange a completed superannuation information form may, if the fund to which the form relates is an accumulation fund, instead exchange the 2 most recent member benefit statements (a statement setting out the person’s entitlement to benefits from the fund as at a date specified in the statement) received by the person relating to the fund.

-(4) Family Law Rule 4.03 is to be treated as providing that for an application seeking orders for child support or maintenance only the Registry Manager is to fix a date for hearing as near as practicable to, but not earlier than, 28 days after the date on which the application is filed.
+[(4) repealed]

 (5) In Family Law Rule 11.02, a “procedural order” is to be treated as including a procedural direction.

 (6) Family Law Rule 11.18 and 11.19 apply to applications to transfer a case between different sitting locations of the Court.

+(6a) In Family Law Rule 12.03, a “mediator” is to be treated as including a family consultant and a magistrate.

 (7) Family Law Rule 12.10 is to be treated as if it contained the following subrule —

 “